 Mozilla monetization strategy

 The majority of Mozilla Corporation’s revenue is from royalties earned through Firefox web browser search partnerships and distribution deals.
-Precisely 94% of Mozilla revenues came through royalties received by search engines to be featured on its Mozilla Firefox browser.
+Precisely about 88% of Mozilla revenues came through royalties received by search engines to be featured on its Mozilla Firefox browser.

 In 2017, Google closed a deal with Mozilla to be the primary search engine, by putting an end to a previous deal with Yahoo.
 As reported by Bloomberg, Firefox’s default search engine will be Google in the U.S., Canada, Hong Kong, and Taiwan.

 Previous to the Yahoo deal Googe was already the default search engine for Firefox until Yahoo promised over $300 million a year of royalties to Mozilla, which made it go with it.
 That might have caught me by surprise Yahoo, which as pointed out on Bloomberg, by Charles Stewart, a spokesman for Verizon’s digital advertising business, Oath.

 We are surprised that Mozilla has decided to take another path and we are in discussions with them regarding the terms of our agreement.